christianspecht/scm-backup-docs/source/config-gitlab.rst

     - Issues are not backed up
     - SCM Backup supports GitLab.com (the SaaS option, see `Pricing <https://about.gitlab.com/pricing/>`_) only, the self-managed options are **not** supported!
        ⇒ see :ref:`why-no-local-backup`
+    - if you backup private GitLab repos, you need to create a new access token once a year (because they expire after 365 days, see :ref:`gl-auth` below)

 Sources